What Do Baldfaced Hornets Look Like?

 The baldfaced hornet has white marks across its face, making it appear “bald”, and giving it its name.
 It’s not really a hornet, but a wasp - and instead of yellow and black coloring, the baldfaced hornet is mostly black and white, helping to identify them from other wasps.
 The baldfaced hornet has three white stripes on their bodies and are about ¾ of an inch in length, making them larger than the average hornet.

-This hornet is primarily found in the southeastern state of the US, the most western and eastern coasts of the United States, and is also found in Canada, and the Rocky Mountains.
+This hornet is primarily found in the southeastern state of the U.S., the most western and eastern coasts of the United States as well as in Canada and the Rocky Mountains.
 Nests are most often found in bushes and trees, although you can sometimes find baldfaced hornet nests under rock overhangs.
 They tend to look for places that are between three and 65 feet above the ground to build their nests.
 Their nests are hanging, egg-shaped paper nests of about 23 inches in length created from collecting and chewing naturally occurring fibers.
 When the wood fibers mix with their saliva, it creates a pulpy substance they can shape and create their nest from.

 Larvae and adult baldfaced hornets consume different diets.
 Adult baldfaced hornets consume juices and nectar (sugary liquids) from flowers and other sources, but they will bring solid foods, including other insects and carrion, for their larvae to eat.

 Each colony of baldfaced hornets can contain between 100 and 400 worker bees who will aggressively defend their nest by stinging invaders repeatedly.
-Baldfaced hornets have smooth stingers full of venom making it possible for them to sting over and over again, and their stings are painful.
+Baldfaced hornets have smooth stingers full of venom making it possible for them to deliver painful stings over and over again.
 For 24 hours after a sting, the area will itch and may swell.
 Due to the species aggression over protecting their nests, it is not a good idea to attempt removing a baldfaced hornet nest if you are not professionally trained to do so.
 If you are allergic to bees or other insect stings, you may also be allergic to baldfaced hornets.